"The missing link I have been looking for, and well worth their price" … "an excellent resource"- Kemer Thomson, CA, USA

 - - include matching tourfiles for Meade Autostar, Celestron NexRemote and EQMOD controlled telescopes and matching

-- - be available in Constellation Editions by telescope aperture and celestial hemisphere, as well as well known catalogues and lists:
+- - be available in Constellation Editions by telescope aperture and celestial hemisphere, as well as Catalog & Object editions:

-Messier, Lacaille, Dunlop, Herschel, Herschel 400, Herschel II, Caldwell, Bennett, Palomar, Terzan and Hickson.
+Messier, Lacaille, Dunlop, All Herschel, Herschel 400, Herschel II, Caldwell, Bennett, Palomar, Terzan, Hickson,

 The pages on this website explain all elements of the CSOG concept.
 Don't forget to download free samples.